cc-archive/cc-cert-edu/contents/index.md

    * Promoting Openness
    * Community Development for Openness

-In addition, the certification includes specialized units for Teachers and other ones for Adminstrators
+The fifth module is differs depending on whether you are a Teacher or an AdministratorIn addition, the certification includes specialized units for Teachers and other ones for Adminstrators

-5. Education Learning Units for Teachers
+5a.
+Education Learning Units for Teachers
    * OER / Open Textbooks / Open Courses / MOOCs
    * Finding and Evaluating Resources
    * Remixing and Adapting Resources